kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 recoverd from via the API, admission webhooks are not allowed to match `ValidatingWebhookConfiguration` and `MutatingWebhookConfiguration` kinds.

-We will extend this approach, and not allow `ValidatingAdmissionPolicy`, `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration` kinds to be matched by any of the admission control extension mechanisms (webhooks or cel).
+We will extend this approach:

+- `ValidatingAdmissionPolicy` cannot match `ValidatingAdmissionPolicy`
+- `ValidatingWebhookConfiguration` cannot match `ValidatingAdmissionPolicy` or `MutatingWebhookConfiguration`.

+Note that this does allow `ValidatingAdmissionPolicy` to match `ValidatingWebhookConfiguration`.

 We are also considering not allowing a `ValidatingAdmissionPolicy` to match the configuration CRD kind that is uses for config.
-It would be possible to recover form this since the `ValidatingAdmissionPolicy` would remain accessible, but might require a privileged user do the repair.
+It would be possible to recover from this since the `ValidatingAdmissionPolicy` would remain accessible, but might require a privileged user do the repair.

 TODO: We should consider loosening this up and allow admission configuration to intercept/guard writes to admission configuration while preventing deadlock - Add feature to configure a set of webhooks to intercept other webhooks https://github.com/kubernetes/kubernetes/issues/101794.

+Alternative considered: Each `ValidatingAdmissionPolicy` has a "level", a `ValidatingAdmissionPolicy` can match another `ValidatingAdmissionPolicy` of a higher level.
+This could be added later.

 ### Phase 2